casper-network/docs/source/docs/casper/developers/dapps/signer-integration.md

 Signer.createNewVault("password")
 ```

-You may also create a test account that will remain persistent in the Signer using the following code, where `privateKey` is the base 16 private key of the account as a `String`.
+You may also create a test account that will remain persistent in the Signer using the following code, where `privateKey` is the Base16 private key of the account as a `String`.

 ```javascript
 Signer.createTestAccount("Account Name", privateKey)